Pablissimo/nrconfig/Readme.md

 and each can be immediately followed by + or - (or both) signifying public or non-public respectively.
 If neither + nor - is specified, + is assumed.

+#### /w &lt;typename_1&gt; ... [typename_n]
+Specifies that only types whose full names match those specified should be included - only used in conjunction with /f flag.
+Supports wildcards, for example:

+* *Repository would match all types whose full name ends with 'Repository'
+* System.Web.* would match all types in the System.Web namespace

 #### /m
 Merges input instrumentation files into a single output file.